drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Model performance tends to be lower for:

   - Rare species with limited training data
-  - Small-bodied animals, especially when the model classifies the entire frame without cropping around the subject
+  - Small-bodied animals, especially since the video models classify the entire frame without cropping around the subject
   - Heavily occluded or distant animals, or those only partially visible or present for just a few frames
   - Low-quality media, such as videos that are washed out or too dark